 Does leasing include insurance?

 Yes, you can opt to lease an insured vehicle, meaning one fixed monthly-payment.
-Our Just Fuel It package provides an insured lease-vehicle, including accident management and breakdown cover.
+Our Fuel & Go package provides an insured lease-vehicle, including accident management and breakdown cover.
 This package covers you for maintenance and servicing too.